nextest-rs/nextest/site/src/book/test-groups.md

 - The `group::heavy::` tests will take up two slots within *both* global and group concurrency limits.
 - The `group::light::` tests will take up one slot within both limits.

-> NOTE: Setting `threads-required` to be greater than `max-threads` will not cause issues; a test that does so will take up all slots available.
+> NOTE: Setting `threads-required` to be greater than a test group's `max-threads` will not cause issues; a test that does so will take up all slots available.